carlosrojasquiroz/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a graduate student in the Master of Economic Analysis at Universidad Carlos III de Madrid.
-Previously, I've worked as a Senior Economist at the Fiscal Council of Peru (2018-2020).
+Previously, I worked as a Senior Economist at the Fiscal Council of Peru (2018-2020).

-Here I upload documents about classes I've taught, my previous professional work and some research papers I've published in the last years.
+Here I upload documents about classes I've taught, my previous professional works, and some research papers I've published during the last years.